lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 at key generation time.
 The External Mu mode described in {{externalmu}}
 avoids all of these operational concerns.

-ExternalMu-ML-DSA avoids all of these operational concerns by virtue of having keys and signatures that are indistinguishable from ML-DSA (i.e., ML-DSA and ExternalMu-ML-DSA are mathematically equivalent algorithms).
-The difference between ML-DSA and ExternalMu-ML-DSA is merely an internal implementation detail of the signer and has no impact on the verifier or network protocol.

 The security reason for disallowing HashML-DSA is that the design of the ML-DSA algorithm provides enhanced resistance against signature collision attacks, compared with conventional RSA or ECDSA signature